oer4sdi/OER-spatial-data-streaming/metadata.md

 ## Abstract

 In this OER module you will learn how to use Kafka and Jupyter notebooks to process and analyse streams of sensor data (particulate matter, PM2.5).
-After this  module/lesson you will now how to
+After this  lesson you will now how to

 * use Docker to install and run Apache Kafka and Jupyter Notebooks on your local computer
 * use Python to access and download PM2.5 sensor data from the Open Sensemap project